getml/reflect-cpp/docs/variants_and_tagged_unions.md

   } else if constexpr (std::is_same<Type, Square>()) {
      std::cout << is square, width: << s.width() << std::endl;
   } else {
-    // reflect-cpp also provides this very useful helper that ensures
-    // at compile-time that you didn't forget anything. static_assert(rfl::always_false_v<Type>, "Not all cases were covered.");
+    static_assert(rfl::always_false_v<Type>, "Not all cases were covered.");
   }
 };

 std::visit(handle_shapes, my_shape.variant());
 ```